renewalsa-websites/craft-template/docs/email-crm-and-salesforce.md

 Some projects still utilise Campaign Monitor for mailing lists.
 When implementing the subscription form here there are two options

 - Direct form integration, submitting straight to Campaign Monitor
-- Utilise Gravity Forms and the Campaign Monitor addon, avaiable on the Renewal SA Plugins repository
+- Utilise a secondary plugin like [Formie](https://plugins.craftcms.com/formie?craft4) and sync the submission across to Compaign Monitor
+- An API based integration is possible, but not reccomended.

+{:.warning}
+Ensure any subscribe forms have adequate spam protection, such as Recaptcha or Turnstile.
+Campaign Monitor can and will suspend accounts that get too many suspicious sign ups.

 # Salesforce